-The State of the Mechanical Sciences Job Market in 2019
+The State of the Mechanical Science Market

-While many of these job opportunities don’t technically require more than a high school education, applicants who don’t have formal training in the form of a degree or certificate will find themselves facing strong competition for entry-level jobs.
+While many of these job opportunities don’t officially require more than a high school education, applicants who don’t have formal training in the form of a degree or certificate will find themselves facing strong competition for entry-level jobs.
 “Of these workers,” says the BLS, “those who have completed formal postsecondary training programs or achieved ASE certification should enjoy the best job prospects.”

 Take a closer look at: Mechanical Sciences career options